angelleye/paypal-woocommerce/readme.txt

  * PayPal Payments Advanced
  * PayPal REST Credit Card Payments
  * PayPal Braintree Credit Card Payments
+ * Fully Supports WooCommerce Payment Tokens!

 [youtube https://www.youtube.com/watch?v=svq9ovWGp7I]

 [youtube https://www.youtube.com/watch?v=VhQT8rX7uwE]

+= WooCommerce Payment Tokens Compatibility =
+Fully supports WooCommerce payment tokens, so buyers can choose to save their payment method to their account with your site for quicker checkout in the future.

 = FREE PayPal Payments Pro Account =
 By using our plugin we can get you hooked up with PayPal Payments Pro with no monthly fee!
 [Contact us](https://www.angelleye.com/contact-us) for details.